 BERLIN: US automaker Ford is facing fierce competition from rival brands in the major European car markets.

-second quarter operating loss
+Ford suffered a second quarter operating loss

 of $404m in Germany following a sales decline of 9.9% while Korean car firm Hyundai-Kia posted 12% sales growth, Bloomberg reports.